mklopotek/Exercises_HtmlAndCss/README.md

 ------------------------

-**You can find here the website about Lublin which is one of the city in Poland.**
+**You can find here the website about Lublin which is one of the city in Poland.
+BUT IT'S ONLY FOR EXCERCISE**